-$F_E < 1$ does not necessarily signify failure.
-For two reasons, that relate to the nature of seismic excitation :
+$F{\rm E}$ < 1 does not necessarily signify failure.
+For two reasons, that relate to the nature of seismic excitation:

-- (a) seismic loading is cyclic (and, in fact, with rapidly alternating cycles as well) - (b) the triggering seismic motion is an imposed oscillatory displacement at the base, i.e., it is a kinematic excitation, not an external load on the superstructure.
+- (a) seismic loading is cyclic (and, in fact, with rapidly alternating cycles as well) - (b) the triggering seismic motion is an imposed oscillatory displacement at the base, i.e., it is a kinematic excitation, not an external "pre-determined" load on the superstructure.

 Thanks to (a), the duration of $F_E < 1$ is limited (usually to tenths of a second) and the ensuing displacements are reversed before they reach the point of no return, due to the load reversal.
 Thanks to (b), the actual loads transmitted from the base upward to the critical-to-fail structure are limited by the actual capacity of the base of the structure or of the interface separating this structure from the base.
-In other words, as will be seen below, it is only the apparent "engineering" factor of safety, F_E , that (momentarily) drops below 1.
+In other words, as will be seen below, it is only the apparent "engineering" factor of safety, $F_E$ , that (momentarily) drops below 1.

-The consequence of $F_E < 1$ is a finite inelastic (permanent) deformation of the system: rotation, horizontal, vertical displacement of foundations, slippage of retaining walls and slope wedges.
+The consequence of $F{\rm E}$ < 1 is a finite inelastic (permanent) deformation of the system: rotation, horizontal, vertical displacement of foundations, slippage of retaining walls and slope wedges.

-4.1 Newmark's Sliding Block Analogue
+4.1.
+Newmark's sliding block analog

-In his seminal Rankine lecture, Newmark (1965) proposed that the seismic performance of earth dams and embankments be evaluated in terms of permanent deformations which occur whenever the inertia forces on a potential slide mass are large enough to overcome the frictional resistance at the "failure" surface.
-He proposed the analogue of a rigid block on inclined plane as a simple way of analytically obtaining approximate estimates of these deformations.

-Since then, the analogue has seen numerous applications and extensions, three of which are shown in Figs. 1and 2.
+In his seminal 1965 Rankine lecture, Newmark [23] proposed that the seismic performance of earth dams and embankments be evaluated in terms of permanent deformations which occur whenever the inertia forces on a potential slide mass are large enough to overcome the frictional resistance at the "failure" surface.
+He proposed the analog of a rigid block on inclined plane as a simple way of analytically obtaining approximate estimates of these deformations.
+Since then, the analog has seen numerous applications and extensions, three of which are shown in Figs. 1 and 2.
+(See also [30].)

-The concept of the pseudo-statically determined "critical" or "yield" acceleration, A_c , is a key of the Newmark-type analysis.
-Figs 1 and 2 illustrate the concept with two asymmetric and one symmetric geotechnical problems.
-In the first two, A_c is the pseudo-static "constant" base acceleration which induces inertia forces mass x

-A_c in the system that just lead to sliding failure:

-FS = 1.
-In the second application A_c is the "constant" base acceleration that induces inertia forces in the superstructure the overturning moment and shear force of which just lead to a bearing capacity failure: FS = 1 (under eccentric and inclined loading).
-The asymmetric and symmetric sliding block analogues (with an inclined and a horizontal base) are also shown in the two figures.
+The concept of the pseudo-statically determined "critical" or "yield" acceleration, $A_c$ , is a key of the Newmark-type analysis.
+Figs. 1 and 2 illustrate the concept with two asymmetric and one symmetric geotechnical problems.
+In the first two, $A_c$ is the pseudo-static "constant" base acceleration which induces inertia forces ( $mass \times A_c$ ) in the system that just lead to sliding failure: $F_s=1$ .
+In the second application $A_c$ is the "constant" base acceleration that induces inertia forces in the superstructure the overturning moment and shear force of which just lead to a bearing capacity failure: $F_s=1$ (under eccentric and inclined loading).
+The asymmetric and symmetric sliding block analogs (with an inclined and a horizontal base) are also shown in the two figures.

-Newmark (1965) showed that when an embankment or dam is excited by an acceleration of peak amplitude A substantially exceeding the critical acceleration A_c of a prone-to-failure wedge, it will simply experience a permanent (inelastic) downhill displacement - not necessarily excessive so as to constitute failure.
+Newmark showed that when an embankment or dam is excited by an acceleration of peak amplitude A substantially exceeding the critical acceleration $A{\rm C}$ of a prone-to-failure wedge, it will simply experience a permanent (inelastic) downhill displacement-not necessarily excessive so as to constitute failure.

-4.2 Examples : Slope Deformation when $F_E < l$
+4.2.
+Examples: slope deformation when $F_E < 1$

-Two numerical examples demonstrate the Newmark concept, that an apparent "engineering" factor of safety, FE, much less than 1 could be accepted in most practical situations as a satisfactory performance.
+Two numerical examples demonstrate the Newmark concept, that an apparent "engineering" factor of safety, $F{\rm E}$ , much less than 1 could be accepted in most practical situations as a satisfactory performance.